amanfinds/amansrivastava_2511827_part2_kpi_experiment/README.md

 ## Business Context

-A subscription-based digital product company launched a new onboarding and activation campaign aimed at improving user conversion and early engagement.
+A subscription based digital product company launched a new onboarding and activation campaign aimed at improving user conversion and early engagement.
 Users were randomly split into two groups:

 - **Control:** Existing onboarding experience
 - **Treatment:** New campaign experience